 About JDRF's Research

-Curing T1D means restoring the body’s ability to regulate glucose and finding a way for insulin producing beta cells to live in the body.
-There are two ways to do this: the REGENERATION of beta cells or the REPLACEMENT of beta cells.
-Regeneration means finding a way to ‘wake up’ any remaining beta cells still in the body and restoring their function.
-Replacement means adding new insulin producing cells into the body.
+Curing T1D means restoring the body’s ability to regulate glucose and finding a way for insulin-producing beta cells to live in the body.
+There are two ways to do this: the regeneration of beta cells or the replacement of beta cells.
+JDRF funds projects in Australia tackling both approaches.

 We're working on: